barbaroreyes/app-multimedia-player/README.md

 ## Project Description
-dis app show many way to enjoy waching tv
+This app will allow the user to store their favorite multimedia in aws

 ## Google Sheet